Philadelphia Fury (1978–1980)

-The Philadelphia Fury were an American soccer team that competed in the North American Soccer League (NASL) from 1978 to 1980.
+The Philadelphia Fury was an American soccer team that competed in the North American Soccer League (NASL) from 1978 to 1980.
 The team was based in Philadelphia, Pennsylvania and played their home games at Veterans Stadium.
-Included in the team's ownership group were rock musicians Rick Wakeman, Peter Frampton, Mick Jagger, and Paul Simon.
+The team's ownership group included rock musicians Rick Wakeman, Peter Frampton, Mick Jagger, and Paul Simon.
 During the team's three years of play in Philadelphia it never had a winning record, but qualified for, and advanced to the second round, of the 1979 playoffs.
 After the 1980 NASL season, the team was sold and moved to Montreal, rebranding as the Montreal Manic.

 History

 Origins and inaugural season

 Philadelphia had previously been represented in the North American Soccer League (NASL) by the Philadelphia Atoms starting in 1973 with the team winning the NASL Final in its first year, but the team folded after the 1976 season concluded and a move to San Antonio did not come to fruition.
 In November 1977, Philadelphia was announced as the location of the NASL's twenty-second franchise for the upcoming 1978 season with Rick Wakeman, Peter Frampton, Mick Jagger, and Paul Simon announced as members of the ownership group.
 Bob Ehlinger, former NASL deputy commissioner and the former general manager of the Atoms was appointed general manager and executive vice president of the new team.
 The following month, Rick Wakeman and former Yes manager Brian Lane led a press conference announcing the team would be known as the Fury and that former Newcastle United F.C. manager Richard Dinnis had been hired to be the team's head coach.
 The organization also announced that it had reached a financial settlement with original Atoms owner Thomas McCloskey and intended to settle approximately $90,000 remaining outstanding debts owed by the previous franchise.
 During the press conference, former Chelsea and Southampton striker Peter Osgood was introduced as the team's first signing.
 In January 1978, the Fury signed Irish midfielder Johnny Giles and a week before the season Southampton Midfielder Alan Ball and former Chelsea F.C. center back John Dempsey were brought into the club.
 In June 1978 and the team in last place with a record of six wins and ten losses, Dinnis resigned his position as head coach.
 A few days later midfielder Alan Ball was named player-coach as his replacement.
 The team's penultimate game of the season ended in controversy with Pierce O'Leary, on loan from Ireland's Shamrock Rovers F.C., attempted to attack referee George Courtney after Toronto Metros-Croatia striker Sead Sušić scored a goal in sudden death overtime.
 The Fury finished the season in last place of the Eastern Division of the American Conference with a record of twelve wins and eighteen losses.
 The team set a league record of 527-plus minutes without scoring a goal and were shutout a record twelve times during the season.